Hub Services Industry Analysis

 Why PE Loves This Space

-1. Recurring revenue with high switching costs: Multi-year contracts tied to specific drug brands; switching risk estimated at 5—10% of brand revenue
+1. Recurring revenue with high switching costs: Multi-year contracts tied to specific drug brands make hub relationships sticky once launch operations are embedded.

 3. Fragmented, consolidatable market: Dozens of sub-scale providers as of 2020—2022 — classic roll-up opportunity